Skip to content

 • Zero Trust network policies — HitKeep dashboard users do not need outbound internet access

-• Air-gapped deployments — the dashboard works with no external connectivity whatsoever
+• Restricted-network deployments — the dashboard works without third-party frontend assets or external analytics calls

 The dashboard displays site favicons to help identify tracked domains.
 Favicons are fetched via DuckDuckGo’s public favicon service (icons.duckduckgo.com), but the request is made server-side by HitKeep, not by the browser.